omar-basheer/UniVerse/README.md

 Provide a page or section which shows all the posts that users have made in descending order of time.
 This page should update in real-time.
-That is, if a user is on the page when another user makes a post, the post should immediately appear at the top of the feed.